- Black comic strip author, best known for writing and drawing The Boondocks

 - Presents himself as a socialist black nationalist who has been marginalized by corporate America

-McGruder was born May 29, 1974 in Chicago’s South Side and was raised in Columbia, Maryland.
-From grades seven through nine, he attended a Jesuit school that he would later describe as “very white.”
+McGruder was born on May 29, 1974 in Chicago’s South Side and was raised in Columbia, Maryland.
+From grades seven through nine, he attended a Jesuit school that he would later describe as “very strict” and “very, very white.”
 McGruder then transferred to a predominantly black high school, where he became an avid fan of rap music and evolved into what he calls an “angry black man.”
 In 1997 he graduated from the University of Maryland (UM) with a degree in African American Studies.

 The Boondocks centered around two city children, ten-year-old Huey Freeman (named after Black Panther founder Huey Newton) and his eight-year-old brother Riley, who moved to the “boondocks” (slang for the suburbs), to live with the boys’ obstinate, moody grandfather.
 The comic focused mainly on how the boys and their new neighbors dealt with that transition.